Euro weakness, exports lift southern Europe car output

 WISHING FOR A WEAK EURO

-Marchionne's wishes for the euroEUR=, which in the European afternoon on Wednesday was at an 11-year low around $1.1080, are close to fulfilment.
+Marchionne's wishes for the euro, which in the European afternoon on Wednesday was at an 11-year low around $1.1080, are close to fulfilment.

 "The euro weakness is helping; these levels are decent," he said on Tuesday, adding that a euro at $1.10 would be "a dream".